Victoria neighbourhoods and places of interest include Oak Bay, Beacon Hill Park, Chinatown, Government Street and the

 Other main roads of significant importance are the Pat Bay Highway which connects Victoria with Swartz Bay and the BC Ferry Terminal, and the Trans-Canada Highway which connects Victoria with the rest of Vancouver Island.

 Victoria Neighbourhoods, Streets and Parts of Town

 For details about other municipalities within the larger region, including Colwood, Esquimalt, Saanich, Sooke, Sidney and other communities, click Greater Victoria.

 Bastion Square is a short pedestrian street and civic square located between Wharf Street near the waterfront and Government Street by the Bay Centre.
-It’s full of old heritage buildings, outdoor patio restaurants (in the warmer season) and the Bastion Square Public Market which takes place on Thursdays, Fridays, Saturdays and Sundays in the summer.
+It’s full of old heritage buildings and outdoor patio restaurants (in the warmer season).
+It’s also home to the Bastion Square Public Market which takes place on Thursdays, Fridays, Saturdays and Sundays in the summer.